TUBSDataset/TUBS_LabelingTool/README.md

 In order to get started, register on our website [1] and download the dataset [2].
 Run PCEditorToolGUI.m and select the dataset directory (prelabeled data) and the recording.
-You find a detailed user manual in \documentation.
+See the user manual manual for more information.

 Make sure the dataset provides the following files (included in \datasets\TUBS):